lumpn/gamedev-workshop/BaseBuilding/README.md

-# Base building
+# Base building challenge
 Create a base building prototype in Unity.

 Users should be able to build a base from rooms and corridors in a variety of layouts.
 Have a look at [base building in Subnautica](https://www.youtube.com/watch?v=Q-oa3bzir9A) as well as [base building in No Man's Sky](https://www.youtube.com/watch?v=hpsSJrh5WzY&t=165) for inspiration.

 The problem is open-ended by design.
 There is no right or wrong approach.
-Feel free to make technical and creative decisions that feel right to you.
+Feel free to make technical and creative decisions that suit you.

 ## Gameplay
 The user is able to construct, deconstruct, enter, and walk around inside bases.